-The funds industry is poised to undergo a radical change driven by tokenization.
+The fund management industry is evolving, and tokenization is at the forefront of this transformation.
 Traditionally, alternative investments like private equity, hedge funds, and venture capital hold the potential for high returns, but remain out of reach for many due to high entry costs and long lock-up periods.
 Through tokenization, funds are converted into smaller, bite size tradable tokens on the blockchain, fostering greater diversification for investors while improving efficiency and unlocking global capital opportunities for fund managers.

 What Is Fund Tokenization?